• April 14, 2 p.m.: “State of Play” and Q&A with panel of former Tucson Citizen journalists. Tickets, info

 Staff of the Tucson Citizen before it was closed in May 2009

-Journalism on Screen, the University of Arizona School of Journalism's series that uses movies to explore the challenges and perils facing journalists everywhere, marks a milestone on March 17 when it hosts its 20th movie and post-film discussion at Tucson’s Loft Cinema.
+Journalism on Screen, the University of Arizona School of Journalism's series that uses movies to explore the challenges and perils facing journalists everywhere, marked a milestone on March 17 when it hosted its 20th movie and post-film discussion at Tucson’s Loft Cinema.

-“Witnesses to Democracy,” a documentary that examines the pro-democracy movement in South Korea, will be shown Saturday, March 17, at 2 p.m., followed by a post-film discussion on stage with Journalism Professor Kim Newton, who was a photojournalist based in Asia at the time of the 1987 uprising.
-Man-jin Kim, the film’s director, and UA East Asian Studies Professors Sunyoung Yang and Nathaniel Smith also will be on stage.
+“Witnesses to Democracy,” a documentary that examines the pro-democracy movement in South Korea, was followed by a post-film discussion on stage with Journalism Professor Kim Newton, who was a photojournalist based in Asia at the time of the 1987 uprising.
+Man-jin Kim, the film’s director, and UA East Asian Studies Professors Sunyoung Yang and Nathaniel Smith also answered questions on stage.

 Newton is featured prominently in the film, which also follows the mother of slain student protester Lee Han-yeol, whose death propelled the uprising.
 In June 2017, Newton delivered a framed copy of his iconic image of student protesters holding up a photo of Han-yeol to South Korean President Moon Jae-in.